ppkantorski/Airplane-Sleep/README.md

 3. Allow the installer to everything.
 You may be asked to change security preferences for "input monitoring" on your MacBook to allow the Homebrew package "sleepwatcher" to function properly.

+Now when the computer sleeps, it will automatically disable wifi if it's on and bluetooth if it's on as well.
+If one of them are already turned off, it will remain off when sleep is disengaged.

 # Uninstallation

 1. Open Terminal and type in